Whistleblower Protection & Claims Solicitors

-IBB Solicitor’s employment law team can provide clear, practical guidance on your rights relating to whistleblowing.
+IBB Law’s employment law team can provide clear, practical guidance on your rights relating to whistleblowing.
 Our team includes some of the region’s top ranked employment lawyers with decades of experience representing employees of all levels.

 What protection do you get if you blow the whistle?

 The Public Interest Disclosure Act 1998 (PIDA) provides whistleblowers with two levels of protection:

 - dismissal if you are an employee or employee shareholder, which will be automatically unfair if the reason, or principal reason, for the dismissal is that you have made a protected disclosure(section 103A of the Employment Rights Act 1996 (ERA))

 - being subjected to a detriment if you are an employee, employee shareholder or worker because you have made a protected disclosure (section 47B of the ERA).

 The definition of a worker under PIDA includes other types of individuals: